effector/next/README.md

 You should use this version of provider in the `app` directory from now on.

-> We will bundle the package using the `'use client'` directive once `app` directory goes stable and there will be more information about directives usage.
+> We will bundle the package using the `"use client"` directive once `app` directory goes stable and there will be more information about directives usage.

 #### 2. Setup provider in the Root Layout